wolfmanjm/kivy-smoothie-host/README.md

 (which needs to be built and installed, See https://github.com/jacksonliam/mjpg-streamer.git for instructions on that).
 If enabled and running then the video will show up in the progress web page.
 There is also a camera option in the system menu which allows a preview of the camera view, the url for this is also in the settings, and should be the url which gets a snapshot single jpeg frame from the camera.

+If you are using the supplied image and want the streamer to auto start then..

+    1. from the home directory
+    2. '''> tar xvf smoopi/runit-setup-mjpegstreamer.tar'''
+    3. edit '''~/sv/streamer/run''' and make sure the path is correct to the mjpeg streamer directory
+    4. edit '''~/sv/streamer/env/LD_LIBRARY_PATH''' and make sure the path is correct there too
+    5. delete '''~/sv/streamer/down'''

+It should auto start then.

 ## On linux Desktop (and maybe windows/macos)

 Install on recent Linux and python >= 3.5 and <= 3.6 using the fast wheels installation...